Buyer's FAQ

 • Does Winteracter support the old CalComp interface?

 Winteracter includes a full emulation of the old CalComp HCBS interface (1977 spec), supplied in both source and compiled form.
 Also included is an emulation of Lahey's Video Graphics Library (LVGL) as supplied with F77L, F77L-EM/32 and early versions of LF90.
-As an added bonus the emulation also supports a substantial subset of Lahey's add-on Graphoria product.
+As an added bonus the emulation also supports a substantial subset of Lahey's former add-on Graphoria product.
 Both the LVGL and Graphoria emulations are also supplied in source and compiled form.

 • Are web browser graphics formats supported?